evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 <figcaption><h4>Kia EV6 Long Range AWD</h4></figcaption></figur>

 There is only one type of steering wheel available.
+The  steering wheel is heated, and you can control the audio system with buttons on the steering wheel.

 ## Climate system